Can I Take a Pet into a Care Home?

 What if I can't find anywhere nearby that will accept my pet?

-In the unthinkable circumstance that you're not able to find a care home in the area you are looking that will accept both you and your pet, a charity called The Cinnamon Trust may be able to help.
-They can provide long term care for pets whose elderly owners are no longer able to care for them whether that be because they are moving into a home that will not allow pets, or they are not well enough to care for them at home.
-The Trust will make sure that you are kept in touch with the new owner of your pet with visits, regular photos and letters.
+In the unthinkable circumstance that you're not able to find a care home in the area you are looking, that will accept both you and your pet, The Cinnamon Trust may be able to help.
+They provide support for those elderly owners who are no longer able to care for their pets, whether that be because they are moving into a home that will not allow pets, or they are not well enough to care for them at home.
 This will provide you with peace of mind that your pet is safe and being well looked after.

 Pet-friendly Care Providers: